jhladky/ratload/README.md

 ratload
 =======

-Ratload documentation is available in the README.pdf file.
+Ratload documentation is available in the doc/README.pdf file.